Home

 Bradshaw, J.W.S., Baker, R., Longhurst, C., Edwards, J.C., and Lisk, J.C.
 1983.
 Optimization of a monitoring system for the pine beauty moth, Panolis flammea (Denis & Schiffermüller), using sex attractants.
 Crop Prot.
 2:63-73.

 Austara, O. 1982.
-Survey of the pine beauty moth Panolis flammea in Norway in 1980 and 1981 using traps with synthetic pheromone analogues [Pest of Scots pine, Pinus sylvestris].
+Survey of the pine beauty moth Panolis flammea in Norway in 1980 and 1981 using traps with synthetic pheromone analogues [pest of Scots pine, Pinus sylvestris].
 Faun.
 Norv.
 Nor.
 J. Entomol.
 Ser.
 B. 29:105-109.

-Citation: El-Sayed AM 2008.
-The Pherobase: Database of Insect Pheromones and Semiochemicals. <http://www.pherobase.net>.
+Citation: El-Sayed AM 2023.
+The Pherobase: Database of Pheromones and Semiochemicals. <http://www.pherobase.com>.

-©2003-2008 The Pherobase - Extensive Database of Insect Pheromones and Semiochemicals.
-Ashraf M. El-Sayed
+Ⓒ 2003-2023 The Pherobase - Extensive Database of Pheromones and Semiochemicals.
+Ashraf M. El-Sayed.

-Page created on 17-April-2008
+Page created on 15-October-2023